We Know How Much You Love Them, And We Share Your Love.

 Women’s Dress Standards

 • Dress clothes and shoes are required for all classes, and religious services (chapels and church services).
-Sweat shirts and denim are not considered dress clothes.
+Sweat shirts and jean skirts are not considered dress clothes.

 • All clothing must have modest necklines.

 • Sleeves must extend well below the elbow at all times.